 The Freight Rail Shippers Act, S. 1233, was introduced by Senate Commerce, Science and Transportation Committee Member, Senator Tammy Baldwin (D-WI), on May 26th.
-It has one cosponsor, Senator Al Franken (D-MN).
 It has been referred to the Senate Commerce Committee where no hearings are scheduled to date.